Lansinoh Moms' Club

 The truth is very few moms physically cannot make enough milk, so chances are there is nothing for you to worry about.
 Feeding in response to baby’s hunger cues is the best way to avoid issues with your milk supply.

 It is important, especially in the early days, to understand that baby is the best teacher and will help your body learn how much milk to make.
 It’s also important to remember that baby can’t tell time.
 If you take your cues from your baby rather than watching the clock, you won’t need to worry about your supply.
 Pumping can help (and for many moms who go back to work shortly after baby is born, it’s a necessity) but it’s not a true substitute for breastfeeding, so feed baby on demand at your breast as often as possible.
 Finally, while relatives may offer to feed baby at night to help out, it is important that baby is at the breast as much as possible because that’s really how your body learns how much milk to make.

-Here are some factors to watch for to make sure baby is getting enough milk:
+Here are some factors to watch for to make sure baby is getting enough breast milk:

 - Babies lose weight when they are born, but should quickly regain it.
 A 5-7 percent weight loss during the first 3-4 days after birth is normal.
 Baby should regain birth weight by 10-14 days.
 If your baby is not gaining weight, it’s important to get in touch with your baby’s healthcare provider and a lactation consultant so the underlying issues can be addressed.